jhuckaby/Cronicle/README.md

 ## Web Server Configuration

-Cronicle has an embedded web server which handles serving up the user interface, as well as some server-to-server communication that takes place between the master and slaves.
+Cronicle has an embedded web server which handles serving up the user interface, as well as some server-to-server communication that takes place between the primary and workers.
 This is configured in the `WebServer` object, and there are only a handful of parameters you should ever need to configure:

 ```js
 {